sfigg/commercialization-public/docset/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

 #### Cleanup boot.wim

 Run cleanup to reduce the disk and memory footprint of WinPE, which is suited for lower-spec devices (such as devices with 1 GB Ram or 16 GB Storage).
 This increases compatibility with a wider range of devices.
-If the DISM /Resetbase is a long running operation, you can specify the /Defer parameter with /Resetbase to defer any long-running cleanup operations to the next automatic maintenance.
-But we highly recommend you **only** use /Defer as an option in the factory where DISM /Resetbase is taking longer than 30 minutes to complete.
+If DISM /Resetbase is a long running operation, you can specify the /Defer parameter with /Resetbase to defer any long-running cleanup operations to the next automatic maintenance.
+But we highly recommend you **only** use /Defer as an option in the factory where DISM /Resetbase requires more than 30 minutes to complete.

 If you use an **x64** Windows 10 image: